 My professional skills (writing and art) were mostly self-taught, although I was influenced by a great number of role models: Walt Disney, Richard Scarry, Jim Davis, Sandra Boynton, Johnny Hart, Don Martin, Shel Silverstein, Jack Prelutsky, Dav Pilkey, Jeff Kinney, and R.L.
 Stine, to name just a few.

 I belong to Poets’ Garage, an online critique group for professional children’s poets around the country, which has helped me immensely with my writing.
-I am also a member of the Society of Children’s Book Writers and Illustrators (SCBWI), a professional organization of children’s authors and artists around the world.
+I was a member of the Society of Children’s Book Writers and Illustrators (SCBWI), a professional organization of children’s authors and artists around the world, for almost two decades.

-In 2016 I was the recipient of the SCBWI Magazine Merit Award for Poetry as well as the SCBWI Magazine Honor Award for Fiction.
-I’ve also been a multiple winner of the “Limerick Laughs” contest in The Saturday Evening Post and won several Honorable Mentions in competitions from Writer’s Digest.
+I am a two-time recipient of the SCBWI Magazine Merit Award for Poetry and also won the SCBWI Magazine Honor Award for Fiction.
+In addition, I’ve been a multiple winner of the “Limerick Laughs” contest in The Saturday Evening Post and won several Honorable Mentions in competitions from Writer’s Digest.

 Here are some other things I like: staying up late at night, sleeping late in the morning, going for long walks, feeding chipmunks, eating sushi, drinking coffee, and pretending to play the piano.